-Peer-to-Peer lending has come on strong in the past few years, and not coincidentally since the financial meltdown.
-That was the time of the banks decided that they weren’t going to lend to anybody.
-That opened up an opportunity for the free market to find another way for people to borrow money.
+Peer-to-peer lending has come on strong since the financial meltdown – and not by coincidence.
+That was about the time that banks decided they weren’t lending to anybody.
+The decision opened up an opportunity for the free market to provide another way for people to borrow money.
 And that's when the peer-to-peer phenomenon started getting popular.

 There are a lot of reasons why P2P lending has grown so quickly.
 But is it a good loan source for you?
-Learn more here on getting a loan during your decision making process.
+Learn more here on getting a loan as part of your decision making process.

 Peer-to-peer lending can loosely be thought of as non-bank banking.
 That is, it's a process of lending and borrowing that takes place without the use of traditional banks.
 And for that reason, it looks a whole lot different than conventional banking.